FYDE-S2020/arduino-lab-1-alexali00/Report.md

    It flickers visibly as it brightens and dims
    Solutions: use a higher frequency so the human eye cannot detect the flickering and do not lower the frequency below a certain threshold
-   Real world solution:
+   Real world solution: increase the frequency and provide the light source with stable power

 5. Why do you need to connect the logic analyzer ground to the ESP32 ground?

-    So the voltages are relative to the same ground value *not sure*
+  you need to close the circuit between the two to prevent a short

 6. What is the difference between synchronous and asynchronous communication?

-    your answer here
+    synchronous communication requires a clock signal between the sender and receiver while asynchronous does not need a clock

 7. Profile of UART: Sent X bytes in Y time